-Following issue was noticed in the H.248 stream descriptor in above command requests:
+More information about the requirement concerning the indication of IP address realms:

-Problem:
+Problem statement:

-the IP domain connection indication (via property ipdc/realm) in Version 1 of the IP Domain Connection package is on LocalControl descriptor level
+the IP domain connection indication (via property ipdc/realm from the IP Domain Connection package) is on LocalControl descriptor level; and

 the IP connection endpoint information in the SDP media description must be consistent with the IP domain indication

-… hence one H.248 media group would be in violation with the IP domain indication!
+hence, both H.248 media groups require separate IP domain indications.

 Background:

-IPv4 and IPv6 belong inherently to two different IP address realms (or briefly IP realms, aka H.248.41 “IP domains”).
+IPv4 and IPv6 belong inherently to two different IP address realms (or briefly IP realms, also known as IP domains in [ITU-T H.248.41]).

 Thus, the preferred IP connection and alternate IP connection are routed through different IP address realms.

-There are two IP domain connection code points …
+There are two IP domain connection code points within the single H.248 SEP.

-and the IP realm identifier is mandatory signalling information due to the assumption of multiple IP address realms (e.g., IMS AN vs CN side …).
+Furthermore, the IP realm identifier is mandatory signalling information due to the assumption of multiple IP address realms in almost all existing standardized H.248 profiles for H.248 IP-to-IP gateway types.

-The above is no longer an issue as Version 2 of the IP Domain Connection package has the ability to signal multiple IP realms.
+The new, ALTC-specific requirement is in the meanwhile addressed by Version 2 of the IP Domain Connection package.

 A possible example MG reply is indicated in Table 9.2.1.4/2.